crabmusket/deno_assemblyscript_example/README.md

 > Running WASM with Deno by compiling TypeScript using AssemblyScript

-[Deno](https://deno.land) is a new runtime for JavaScript and TypeScript, with native support for loading [WebAssembly](https://webassembly.org/) (WASM) modules.
+[Deno](https://deno.land) is a new runtime for JavaScript and TypeScript, with native support for loading [WebAssembly](https://webassembly.org/) (Wasm) modules.
 This is just one of many reasons to be looking forward to Deno's v1.0 release.

-[AssemblyScript](https://assemblyscript.org/) is a compiler that understands a subset of TypeScript and produces WASM modules.
+[AssemblyScript](https://assemblyscript.org/) is a compiler that understands a subset of TypeScript and produces Wasm modules.
-Being able to write a high-level language that isn't _all_ of TypeScript, but isn't C or Rust, seems like a really helpful way to get started experimenting with WASM in an existing JS or TS application.
+Being able to write a high-level language that isn't _all_ of TypeScript, but isn't C or Rust, seems like a really helpful way to get started experimenting with Wasm in an existing JS or TS application.

 For a new server project I'm starting, I wanted to see if I could use Deno instead of Node, and write some of the server's logic in AssemblyScript for high performance.
 It turns out that it's not very hard to get these two great projects to work together.